DualBorn/ticket-app-react/README.md

 ---

 **Note**: This is a demonstration project for educational purposes.
-In a production environment, you would implement proper backend integration, database persistence, and additional security measures.
+In a production environment, proper backend integration, database persistence, and additional security measures.